Policy and Procedures for Playing Golf Under COVID-19 Restrictions

 - Visitors are asked to park their cars in virtual alternate space fashion where possible, as we do not have our car park lined.
 Please make use of overflow parking in the adjoining park to ensure separation/social distancing can be achieved.

-- The Professional Shop will be open but only a maximum of 2 golfers will be allowed in at any one time.
+- The Professional Shop will be open and golfers should adhere to current social distancing guidelines.
 There will be hand sanitiser at the entrance and all customers will be obliged to sanitise their hands before entering.
 The intention is to have an open-door policy where possible, although this may not be the case if we are experiencing severe weather conditions.
 Arrows will be on the floor ensuring one-way circulation around the shop and whilst the Pro Shop team do still want to offer a retail opportunity, we ask that visiting golfers do not touch any merchandise unless they are particularly interested in that item.
 Please do not be alarmed by the perspex screen or staff wearing PPE - this is purely precautionary as they are particularly vulnerable during this time.

 Course Set Up